-Proposed Site GPS Coordinates Is/Does the site.
-Within 30m of a permanent or seasonal stream or water Have existing settlement /inhabitants?
+Proposed Site GPS Coordinates Is/Does the site Within 30m of a permanent or Have existing seasonal settlement stream or water body?
 Have an average slope in excess of 5%?
 Heavily forested?
 If yes to any question, indicate ERF status or note site change; add additional row for new site.

-Village A body?
+Village A

 Village B

 (add sites as necessary)